firefly-iii/docs/docs/installation/hosted.rst

 Amazon Web Services
 -------------------
-AWS EC2 instances can be provisioned with this startup script to setup Firefly III immediately:
+AWS EC2 instances can be provisioned with a startup script to setup Firefly III immediately, but first do note: This is far from the recommended solution for provisioning a VPC with an application installed, and may not even work out of the box by the time you read this.
+Better solutions might involve other tools like Ansible, Chef, or Docker.
+Below is the simplest way to get this done without any pre-requisits:

 .. code-block:: bash